 4. Rent a Bike

 Another great (and greener) alternative to a rental car is a bike.
 It is a cheap and easy way to get around big cities.
 It might take a little longer, and run on your own power, you save a significant amount of money.
-Bike rental agencies are usually fairly cheap, and, if you bought a metro card or something similar, you might get a discount.
-Want to take public transportation, too?
-Many allow bikes to be brought with you to cut down on your ride.
-And don’t forget your helmet!
+Bike rental agencies are usually fairly cheap with different types of bicycle you can use like senior bikes with 3 wheels for the elders.

 5. Avoid Expensive Restaurants